ptabordab/automated-penetration-platform/README.md

-## Benefits
+### Benefits

-Automated Penetration Platform provides several advantages to testers and organizations.
+Automated Penetration Platform provides a number of advantages to testers and organizations.

 Some of these benefits include: